Maneshsoftobiz/SpotterTech-Backend/README.md

     |
     ├───db                                           # For database dependencies .
     │   ├───migrations                               # For all migrations we created directory migrations .
-    │   ├───models                                   # For all entities we created directory models.
+    │   ├───entities                                   # For all entities we created directory entities.
-    │   │     └───users                                  # For users models entity.
+    │   │     └───users                                  # For users entities entity.
     │   └───seeders                                  # For all seeders we created directory seeders.
     │
     ├───modules                                   # Application modules goes here.